 Even if you have dental insurance, chances are taking care of your teeth takes a bite out of your cash flow.
-Many dental insurance plans cover 100% of the cost of routine exams, but then require you to cover 20% or so of common procedures such as basic fillings or a root canal, and may…
+Here is how to save even more.

 Even if you have dental insurance, chances are taking care of your teeth takes a bite out of your cash flow.
 Many dental insurance plans cover 100% of the cost of routine exams, but then require you to cover 20% or so of common procedures such as basic fillings or a root canal, and may slap a 50% copay on you for more involved procedures such as crowns.

 And it’s common for dental insurance plans to limit your annual coverage to $1,500 or so.
 If you need some major work that’s going to leave you with a hefty out-of-pocket.

 Rather than grind your teeth in frustration, consider these money-saving moves to reduce your dental costs.

 Go to the dentist.
 Seriously.
 An ounce of prevention can save you big bucks.
 Regular cleanings and exams will help keep your teeth healthy, and potentially catch and brewing issues at an early stage.
 That’s always going to be cheaper than just waiting until you’ve got a full-blown, and painful, emergency situation.